CopperSpice API 1.8.1

 bool QDateTime::operator< ( const QDateTime & value) const

-Returns true if this datetime is earlier than the value datetime, otherwise returns false.
+Returns true if this QDateTime is earlier than the given value, otherwise returns false.

 bool QDateTime::operator<= ( const QDateTime & value) const